For Authors

 The review process has the following stages:

-1. With Journal - this stage begins automatically when the paper is submitted to the journal via editors@ecrg.ro and editors.ecrg@gmail.com (approx. 1 week).
-One of the assistant editors checks if the manuscript follows the journal's rules.
-If everything is fine, the manuscript is sent to the Editor; otherwise, it is sent back to the authors for the necessary adjustments.
+2. With Journal - this stage begins automatically when the paper is submitted to the journal (approx. 1 week).
+One of the Assistant Editors checks if the manuscript meets formatting and submission guidelines.
+If everything is fine, the manuscript is sent to the Editor-in-Chief; otherwise, it is sent back to the authors for the necessary adjustments.

-2. With Editor - at this stage, the Editor conducts the initial evaluation of the manuscript in terms of its relevance to the journal and overall quality (approx. 1 week).
+3. With Editor - at this stage, the Editor-in-Chief conducts the initial evaluation of the manuscript in terms of its relevance to the journal and overall quality (approx. 1 week).
 If the assessment is positive, the manuscript is assigned to an Associate Editor, a board member and expert in the field, to manage the review process; otherwise, the paper is rejected.
 If the Associate Editor considers the paper suitable, the manuscript is sent to at least two reviewers, experts in the field.
-For justified cases, the Editor can replace the Associate Editor.